Pasokification: Spain

 The 2015 Spanish general election produced the worst results for the social-democratic Spanish Socialist Workers' Party (PSOE) since the Spanish transition to democracy in the 1970s, as the party received 22% of the vote, losing support to Unidas Podemos.
 The PSOE returned to government following the 2018 vote of no confidence in the government of Mariano Rajoy and, in the April 2019 general election, became the largest party since 2008 and obtained its best result since 2011 with 28.7% of the vote.
+The party lost support in the November election, but increased their vote share to 31.7% in 2023.

 Sweden

 The Swedish Social Democratic Party averaged 45.3% of the votes in half of all general elections between the mid-1930s and mid-1980s, making it one of the most successful political parties in the history of the liberal democratic world.
 In the 1968 election, the Social Democrats even won an outright majority with 50,12% of the votes.
 In the late 1990s, the party began to receive just under 40% of the votes.
 After the 2010 Swedish general election, their vote share dramatically declined, some of these votes being lost to the right-wing populist party Sweden Democrats.
 In the 2018 general election, the Social Democrats' only received 28.3% of the votes, its lowest level since 1908.